Types of Degrees Graphic Communications Majors Are Getting

 Amount of Education Required for Careers Related to Graphic Communications

 Some careers associated with graphic communication require an advanced degree while some may not even require a bachelor’s.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|